Edmundites back initiative to attract African American scholars

 Racial Justice Task Force announces Graduate Fellows’ Program

-Saint Michael’s College Racial Justice Task Force has announced “The Edmundite Graduate Fellows’ Program for African American Scholars at Saint Michael’s College.”
+Saint Michael’s College Racial Justice Task Force has announced “The Edmundite Graduate Fellows’ Program at Saint Michael’s College.”
 Two scholars-in-residence will be invited next fall.

 “The relationship between the Racial Justice Task Force and the Edmundites should be apparent to any person who knows not only the Edmundite’s history of social justice, but also their particular involvement with attaining civil rights for African Americans in this country,” said Margaret Bass, special assistant to the president for diversity and inclusion.
 “Edmundites have long been involved in the racial justice movement.
 Our connection is historic and essential.”

 This dissertation research and writing fellowship has a one-year term with an option to renew for a second year if the scholar, and department in which the scholar is housed, agree to the renewal.
 While the primary work of the fellows is completion of the dissertation, each fellow will teach one course per term and present a lecture.